 FAQs

-The major players are Apex Litigation Finance, Deminor, Balance Legal Capital LLP, Burford Capital LLC, Augusta Ventures Limited, Longford Capital Management LP, Harbour Litigation Funding Limited, IMF Bentham, FORIS AG, Legalist Inc, Nivalion, Omni Bridgeway, Validity Finance LLC, Pravati Capital and Therium Group Holdings Limited.
+The key players in the market are Apex Litigation Finance, Deminor, Balance Legal Capital LLP, Burford Capital LLC, Augusta Ventures Limited, Longford Capital Management LP, Harbour Litigation Funding Limited, IMF Bentham, FORIS AG, Legalist Inc, Nivalion, Omni Bridgeway, Validity Finance LLC, Pravati Capital, Therium Group Holdings Limited, Others.